Skip to content

 Other scenes, particularly the ones between Hardison and Bond III, shine with a more naturalistic rhythm, leading one to wonder if they weren’t improvised.
 Indeed, Hardison shines throughout, flashing a breakout charisma that leaves you wondering why he didn’t enjoy a bigger career in movies.

-And in a standout sequence, Bond III one-ups an iconic scene from Videodrome, having a television devour a character, then, in a bit lifted from A Nightmare on Elm Street, has the television burp out a mess of blood and entrails, and we see the victim’s head pressing against the screen from the inside, stretching the now-pliable glass, in a vain attempt at escape.
+Bond III also handles the horror sequences with aplomb, showcasing his contemporary influences.
+He lifts the creature design and green-and-red gel lights from Vamp.
+A dream sequence, featuring the bar full of the succubus’s mangled victims, could fit within an Italian horror.
+And in a standout sequence, Bond III one-ups an iconic scene from Videodrome, having a television devour a character, then, in a bit lifted from A Nightmare on Elm Street, the television burps out a mess of blood and entrails and we see the victim’s head pressing against the screen from the inside, stretching the now-pliable glass trying to escape.
 Great stuff.

 Consider the sequence where the succubus notices a man remove his wedding ring before entering the bar.
 She lures him back to her place.
 The next morning, he notices the large bruises and scars she’s left on him.